The Brooklyn Side

 The Brooklyn Side is the second studio album by St. Louis, Missouri-based roots rock band the Bottle Rockets.
-It was originally released on East Side Digital in 1994, and was produced by Eric Ambel.
+It was released on East Side Digital in 1994, and was produced by Eric Ambel.
 It soon received many favorable reviews from critics, which prompted Atlantic Records to sign the band to their roster, after which they reissued the album in 1995.

 Critical reception

 The Brooklyn Side placed at number 35 on The Village Voice's year-end Pazz & Jop critics' poll.

 Track listing

 2013 reissue with Bottle Rockets

 On November 19, 2013, Bloodshot Records reissued a remastered version of both The Brooklyn Side and the band's previous album, 1993's Bottle Rockets.
 This reissue also included live and demo versions of some of the albums' songs.